hyperledger-archives/indy-sdk/doc/android-build.md

 ## Usage
 - Unzip the generated library.
-- Copy `lib/libindy.so` to the jniLibs folder of your android project
+- Copy generated `indy-sdk/libindy/build_scripts/android/libindy_arm/libindy.so`, `indy-sdk/libindy/build_scripts/android/indy-android-dependencies/prebuild/sodium/libsodium_arm/lib/libsodium.so`, and `indy-sdk/libindy/build_scripts/android/indy-android-dependencies/prebuild/zmq/libzmq_arm/lib/libzmq.so` to the jniLibs/armeabi-v7a folder of your android project
+- Copy the corresponding files for jniLibs/arm64-v8a and jniLibs/x86 (similar to step above)
     - `libindy.so` file is the dynamic library which is statically linked to its dependencies.
 This library can be loaded into apk without having dependencies along with it.
-    - `libindy_shared.so` file is the dynamic library which is dunamically linked to its dependencies. you need to pass the dependencies into apk.
+    - `libindy_shared.so` file is the dynamic library which is dynamically linked to its dependencies. you need to pass the dependencies into apk.
-- Copy generated `indy-sdk/libindy/build_scripts/android/libindy_arm/libindy.so`, `indy-sdk/libindy/build_scripts/android/indy-android-dependencies/prebuild/sodium/libsodium_arm/lib/libsodium.so`, and `indy-sdk/libindy/build_scripts/android/indy-android-dependencies/prebuild/zmq/libzmq_arm/lib/libzmq.so` to the jniLibs/armeabi-v7a folder of your android project
-- Copy the corresponding files for jniLibs/arm64-v8a and jniLibs/x86 (similar to step above)
 - In order to use the library in Android, you need to set the EXTERNAL_STORAGE environment variable and load the library using JNA

 `Os.setenv("EXTERNAL_STORAGE", getExternalFilesDir(null).getAbsolutePath(), true);`